omarrayyann/Seek-NYUAD/README.md

 <img src="https://firebasestorage.googleapis.com/v0/b/seek-nyuad.appspot.com/o/IMG_4641_iphone12black_portrait%20copy.png?alt=media&token=dea78be5-c18d-4dbe-8055-653f464bcb55" width="400" />

 Prioritizing mental health while performing well academically can be challenging for students, this app can help students achieve that.
-SEEK NYUAD aims to tackle both the **Academic** and **Health** stress of students on campus, especially in these times where in-person classes are scarce.
+SEEK NYUAD aims to tackle both the **Academic** and **Health** stress of students on campus, especially in these times where in-person classes are limited.

 To begin with, students are prompted to Sign in using their Netids and provide at least one mean of contact.
-Next, useres are taken to the App's Home Page.
+Next, users are taken to the App's Home Page.

 <img src="https://firebasestorage.googleapis.com/v0/b/seek-nyuad.appspot.com/o/FIRSTROW.png?alt=media&token=ae1eb430-a18e-43a6-99b0-4966fc1efe14"/>